Spline Model Tool

 - The fast MARS aging coefficient: See Section 3.1 of Friedman (1993) for an explanation of this parameter.***

 - Perform a cross validation analysis: This option allows for a cross validation assessment as to whether sufficient pruning has taken place relative to the generalized cross-validation method used by the algorithm.
-If this option is selected, then the user can specify the number of separate cross validation runs, the number of folds in each cross validation run, whether the cross validation samples are stratified to have a comparable mix of responses for a categorical target (e.g., a comparable number of "yes" and "no" responses for a binary categorical variable), and the random seed value for the random numbers generated to create the samples.
+If this option is selected, then the user can specify the number of separate cross validation runs, the number of folds in each cross validation run, whether the cross validation samples are stratified to have a comparable mix of responses for a categorical target (for example, a comparable number of "yes" and "no" responses for a binary categorical variable), and the random seed value for the random numbers generated to create the samples.

 - The pruning method: The choices are "Backward elimination", "None", "Exhaustive search", "Forward selection", and "Sequential replacement".